cojoko/chester/README.md

 # chester

+### post-"r/chess" thread update:

+*Thank you to everybody for your kindness and feedback in the [reddit thread](https://www.reddit.com/r/chess/comments/ql4dhw/does_anyone_else_use_both_vscode_and_lichess/) for chester's release.
+I certainly did not expect so many eyes on this project, let alone API direction from Lichess' founder.
+In response to concerns surrounding large payloads for users with extensive game histories, I have refactored the project to use a seperate endpoint which returns only active games.
+As this endpoint requires authorization with Lichess, you will need to provide chester a personal authentication token which you can generate [here](https://lichess.org/account/oauth/token/create?description=chester+for+vscode) and add in the extension settings.
+Apologies for the extra step, but your router will thank you.
+Thank you all again, keep the feedback coming, and expect additional support coming shortly.*

+\- Colin

+## about

-a simple extension to signal your turn in any active lichess game. adds a little pawn icon to the status bar at the bottom of the screen.
+chester is a simple extension to signal your turn in any active lichess game. adds a little pawn icon to the status bar at the bottom of the screen.

 when it is your turn to play, the pawn will light up green and link you to